smukkejohan/RTIMULib/README.md

 RTIMULib is the simplest way to connect a 9-dof IMU to an embedded Linux system and obtain Kalman-filtered quaternion or Euler angle pose data.
 Basically, two simple funtion calls (IMUInit() and IMURead()) are pretty much all that's need to integrate RTIMULib.

-Two demo apps are included - RTIMULibDemo is a GUI-based program that shows all the data being produced and also support compass calibration.
+Three demo apps are included - RTIMULibDemo is a GUI-based program that shows all the data being produced and also support compass calibration.
+RTIMULibDemoGL is the same as RTIMULibDemo except that it also implements an OpenGL representation of the pose of the IMU.
+This greatly helps with visualizing IMU performance.
 RTIMULibDrive is just about the most basic program possible and can be used for performance testing filters and drivers.
 It can also be used as the basis of a real application quite easily.

 RTIMULibCal is a stand-alone, command line program that can be used to generate calibration data in non-GUI environments.
 See the RTIMULibCal readme for more details.